-The LACHSA Foundation (officially the LA County High School for the Arts Foundation) is a 501(C)3 nonprofit organization that is the primary fundraising resource for the arts programming at LACHSA.
-Through grants, individual fundraising campaigns, the Annual Appeal, and special events, the LACHSA Foundation Board and staff raise over \$1 million per year for the arts education programming at LACHSA as well as for capital, production and afterschool arts program needs.
-In addition, The LACHSA Foundation works closely with the Parent Association, the LACHSA community and LACHSA administration to support and provide guidance for all fundraising efforts at LACHSA as well as to amplify the mission and success of the school to external audiences across LA County.
+The LACHSA Foundation (aka Los Angeles County High School for the Arts Foundation) is a 501(C)3 nonprofit organization that was founded as the primary fundraising resource for the arts programming at LACHSA.
+Through grants, individual fundraising campaigns, The Annual Appeal, and special events, the LACHSA Foundation Board and staff raise over \$1 million per year for the arts education programming at LACHSA as well as for capital, production and afterschool arts program needs.
+In addition, The LACHSA Foundation works closely with the Parent Association, the LACHSA community and LACHSA administration to support and provide guidance for all fundraising efforts at LACHSA that keep our LACHSA stars shining bright!
+Visit our website at www.lachsafoundation.org to learn more!

-FUNDRAISING ACTIVITY
+FUNDRAISING Activity

-The LACHSA Foundation staff and board raise charitable revenue through public and private grants and sponsorships, major fundraising events, individual supporters of arts and education, an Annual Appeal, and proceeds from existing endowments.
-The LACHSA Foundation actively works with the Parent Association, LACOE, and LACHSA Administration to secure a yearly commitment established with Principal Vartanian and the Arts Chairs.
+The LACHSA Foundation staff and board raise charitable revenue through public and private grants and sponsorships, major fundraising events, individual supporters of arts and education, an Annual Appeal and proceeds from existing endowments.
+The LACHSA Foundation actively works with the Parent Association, LACOE, and LACHSA Administration to secure and surpass a yearly commitment established with Principal Lawler and the Arts Chairs.
 Aware that the most meaningful experience to inspire donors happens every day at LACHSA, you will often see LACHSA and the LACHSA Foundation staff hosting guests and foundation representatives during the school day and at productions throughout the year.